The Harlem Hellfighters and Black Death

 The French awarded both Johnson and Needham the Croix de Guerre, the first American soldiers to receive the honor in the First World War.
 Over the 191 consecutive days of combat the 369th fought in, their French partner referred to the unit as the “Harlem Hellfighters”.
 That name stuck too.

 The Harlem Hellfighters hold the honor of having served the most time in combat of any American unit in the First World War.
 President Obama awarded a posthumous Medal of Honor to Henry Johnson on 2 June 2015.
-The medal was received by the New York National Guard, as there was no next of kin.
+The medal was received by the New York National Guard, since there was no next of kin.